exasol/public-knowledgebase/Environment-Management/how-to-get-debug-information-and-log-files-from-docker-based.md

 ```
 ## Step 5

-You can access to this folder from the host system.
-If you used the article <https://community.exasol.com/t5/environment-management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image/ta-p/921> then all of your configuration and log files stored in $CONTAINER_EXA (/root/container_exa) folder.
+You can access this folder from the host system.
+If you used the article <https://community.exasol.com/t5/environment-management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image/ta-p/921> then all of your configuration and log files are stored in  the $CONTAINER_EXA (/root/container_exa) folder.

 ```python